-${\tt USE\SERVANT\MANAGER}\ requires\ the\ application\ to\ register\ a\ servant\ manager\ ()\ .$
+USE\SERVANT\MANAGER requires the application to register a servant manager with the POA by calling set\servant\manager().

 For more information about servant managers, see "Managing Servants".

 USE\DEFAULT\SERVANT: The POA dispatches requests to the default servant when it cannot otherwise find a servant for the requested object.
 This can occur because the object's ID is not in the active object map, or the POA's servant retention policy is set to NON\RETAIN.